Jeremy Howard (actor)

 Jeremy Patrick Howard (born June 12, 1981) is an American actor.
 He appeared in the films Sydney White, Galaxy Quest, Accepted, How the Grinch Stole Christmas, and more recently Teenage Mutant Ninja Turtles and Teenage Mutant Ninja Turtles: Out of the Shadows, where he performed the motion capture and voice for Donatello.

+Early life

-Howard was born in Burbank, California, the son of Sharon Hess and actor Joe Howard.
+Howard was born in Burbank, California, the son of actor Joe Howard.